-Failure to provide adequate combustion and ventilation air can result in death and/or personal injury.
+Failure to provide adequate combustion and ventilation air can result in personal injury and/or death.

 Furnaces require ventilation openings to provide sufficient air for proper combustion and ventilation of flue gases.
 All duct or openings for supplying combustion and ventilation air must comply with the gas codes, or in the absence of local codes, the applicable national codes.